dipinthomas/kagent-lab/030-070/steps/03-deploy-aws-price-checker-with-tools.md

 "what is the cost of on-demand g4dn.16xlarge ec2 instance, linux operating system and shared-instance tenancy in us-east-1 and ap-southeast-2 ?"

+# step 4: Post a complex query

+"Compare the on-demand and 1-year reserved instance pricing for m7g.large, m7g.xlarge, and m7g.2xlarge EC2 instances across the ap-southeast-2 (Sydney) and us-east-1 (N. Virginia) regions.
+Include details like vCPU, memory, and hourly cost for Linux.
+Then estimate the monthly cost for running a 3-tier web app (2 web servers, 2 app servers, 1 db server) 24×7 in each region — and highlight which region offers the best cost-to-performance ratio.
+End with 3 cost-optimization recommendations aligned with the AWS Well-Architected Framework."

 ![agent+mcp](image-1.png)